districtr/districtr/docs/02editormap/editor.md

 parameters.
 - `this.store`, a [`UIStateStore`] which keeps track of which menus or toolbars are in use and requires a [reducer].
-- `this.toolbar`, which stores a [`Toolbar`] object that keeps this Editor and its store in mind.
+- `this.toolbar`, which stores a `Toolbar` object that keeps this Editor and its store in mind.
 Editor depends on its toolbar property to render the each of the contents of the toolset in html.

 The Editor object assigns itself to each of the plugins and the render function calls on its own Toolbar to render.
-The editor's render function is subscribed to (waits for) this.store and this.state.
+The editor's render function is subscribed to (waits for) `this.store` and `this.state`.

 # IDColumn Class